Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Theoretical Justification: High-Dimensional Linear Models

 Theorem \ref{thm: mstar lasso} shows that, with high probability, there exists $m^*$ such that $\widehat\beta^\mstar$ is sufficiently close to $\widehat\beta^{\rm ora}$ so that its associated Wald interval ${\rm CI}^\mstar$ retains asymptotic nominal coverage.
 Theorem \ref{thm: coverage lasso} crucially establishes that, with high probability, such special $m^*$ is retained in the filtered set $\mathcal{M}$ defined in \eqref{eq: filtering 1}.
 The inclusion of ${\rm CI}^\mstar$ in the union ensures the coverage of the proposed CI.
 The length of the final confidence interval is of order $\rho_n + n^{-1/2}$.

-\begin{Remark}\rm ({\bf Theoretical requirement on the size $M$}) We also note that Theorems \ref{thm: mstar lasso} and \ref{thm: coverage lasso} require the perturbation size $M$ to diverge with the sample size $n$ and dimension $p$.
+We also note that Theorems \ref{thm: mstar lasso} and \ref{thm: coverage lasso} require the perturbation size $M$ to diverge with the sample size $n$ and dimension $p$.
 Our proofs make the scale explicit: it suffices to take $\log M \gtrsim \log\log n + p^{2}$.
 The price is computational: even for moderate $p$, the implied $M$ can be large.
 However, we emphasize that this large $M$ requirement appears to be a proof artifact.
-In practice, modest choices (e.g., $M=500$) produce reliable confidence intervals; see the sensitivity analysis in Section \ref{sec: sensitivity to tuning}. \end{Remark}
+In practice, modest choices (e.g., $M=500$) produce reliable confidence intervals; see Figure \ref{fig:deviation} and the additional sensitivity analysis in Supplementary Section \ref{sec: sensitivity to tuning}.